Troubleshooting: Custom Server Won’t Provision and is Stuck at 10%.

 4 and 5.
 Pay and Confirm

 Finally, pages 4 and 5 are for payment and confirmation.
-Proceed with your order and the next step is to then provision your server 🙂
+Proceed with your order, and the next step is to provision your server 🙂

-NOTE: Unlike many other providers, OVH charge by the month, and not by the hour – so you can’t take a server for a spin for 1-2 hours to kick the tires for 10 cents, and then destroy it.
+NOTE: Unlike many other providers, OVH charges by the month and not by the hour – so you can’t take a server for a spin for 1-2 hours to kick the tires for 10 cents and then destroy it.
 You’ll be billed upfront.

 Note: The Datacenter name is for your reference only, so feel free to give it a name that makes the most sense for you.